theoephraim/node-google-spreadsheet/docs/getting-started/authentication.md

 Use this for an app that needs to access a set of documents that you have full access to, or can at least be shared with your service account.
 ([read more](https://developers.google.com/identity/protocols/OAuth2ServiceAccount))

-You may also grant your service account "domain-wide delegation" which enables it to impersonate any user within your org.
-This can be helpful if you need to connect on behalf of users only within your organization. (support + example coming soon)
+You may also grant your service account ["domain-wide delegation"](https://developers.google.com/identity/protocols/oauth2/service-account#delegatingauthority) which enables it to impersonate any user within your org.
+This can be helpful if you need to connect on behalf of users only within your organization.

 __Setup Instructions__